corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/flows/overview.md

 {{< note >}}
-You cannot use the injected services before the `call` method has been called.
-They will not be available to the constructor.
+You cannot use the injected services before the `call` method has been called as they will not be available to the constructor.
 {{< /note >}}

 ## Flow examples